One of our newsletter readers wrote in today and asked: “Should you meditate on an empty stomach or after eating?”

 Should You Meditate After Eating?

+Most people should not meditate on an empty stomach.
+But does that necessarily mean that you should meditate after eating?
 Again, the answer is not so clear.
 On the one hand, you will be less moody after eating, but you may also be more tired.

 When you eat, your body enters “rest and digest” mode, which means that the parasympathetic nervous system is activated.
 This produces feelings of relaxation and mild drowsiness that could lead you to nod off when you meditate.
 Not ideal.